Evaluating General-Purpose AI with Psychometrics: Conclusion

 \section{Conclusion}

-As AI systems evolve from being task-specific to general-purpose, evaluation has become vital to ensure the readiness of AI for society.
-Current benchmarks, which are primarily task-oriented, fall short in key aspects such as predictiveness, informativeness, and quality assurance in evaluating general-purpose AI systems.
-Our proposed framework addresses these limitations by placing psychometrics at the core of AI evaluation and focusing on the latent constructs.
-Through a three-stage process, we have demonstrated how psychometrics can be applied, which overcomes the limitations of current benchmarks while guarding against the potential pitfalls of oversimplified psychometric application.
-In addition, we have explored open questions and potential opportunities for future research.
-By emphasizing the importance of evaluating the latent constructs, we aim to shape the evaluation of AI research, as well as ensure that we harness the potential of general-purpose AI systems in ways that benefit society as a whole.
+When evaluating AI systems, current benchmarks, which are primarily task-oriented, fall short in key aspects such as predictive power, explanatory power, and quality assurance.
+This work contributes a perspective that addresses these limitations by placing psychometrics at the core of AI evaluation and focusing on latent constructs.
+Based on a three-stage framework, we have demonstrated how psychometrics can be incorporated, overcoming the limitations of current benchmarks while guarding against the potential pitfalls of oversimplified psychometric application.
+Integrating psychometrics not only promises significant advancements in AI evaluation, but also presents unique challenges, such as reinterpreting human-centric concepts for AI and managing prompt sensitivity.
+It opens up new avenues for research, including better evaluation of AI-human collaboration and the transformation of AI development practices.
+While we acknowledge that psychometrics alone may not solve all issues in AI evaluation, we consider this transition crucial in the current stage and look forward to a future in which psychometrics-grounded AI evaluation in return shapes the future of human evaluation.